 There is currently no way to know exactly how you contracted the coronavirus.
 Scientists are working around the clock to learn more about how this virus is transmitted between people.
 We do not know how long the virus stays on packages, steel, mail, plastic, and other materials.
 There is no sure way to prove that you contracted the virus at work.
 However, just because you cannot prove definitively that you got the virus at work, does not mean you will not be entitled to workers’ compensation benefits in Massachusetts.

 For example, if your co-worker or supervisor became ill with coronavirus and received a diagnosis before you became ill, you might qualify for workers’ compensation.
 This is especially true if you can show that you were around the person who was diagnosed at work.

-Speak with an Experienced Wakefield, Massachusetts Workers’ Compensation Lawyer
+Speak with an Experienced Massachusetts Workers’ Compensation Lawyer If You Got Coronavirus

 Have you been diagnosed with the coronavirus in Massachusetts?
 Are you unable to work due to your diagnosis?
 If so, you may be entitled to workers’ compensation benefits.
-Contact the Law Office of John J. Sheehan as soon as possible to schedule your initial consultation.
+Contact our Boston Defective Power Saw Injury Lawyer and Boston personal injury lawyers at the Law Office of John J. Sheehan as soon as possible to schedule your initial consultation.